 Chemistry at More House is run with small groups so that there is ample opportunity for individual attention and personalised learning which allow you to gain confidence in your learning.
 Our small groups give everyone the opportunity to try out ideas in a friendly and challenging atmosphere.
 This can be a very enjoyable part of the learning process especially as one feels new ideas clicking into place.
 Our labs are fully resourced with high quality equipment for the delivery of practical work.
-You will be taught by the Head of Department, who is a Chartered Chemist with over 20years of experience as an ALevel teacher and examiner as well as a CPAC monitor.
+You will be taught by the Head of Department, who is a Chartered Chemist with over 20 years of experience as an ALevel teacher and examiner as well as a CPAC monitor.

 We have a blended learning approach to our teaching with ample opportunities to support as well as to stretch and challenge.
 We make full use of our excellent IT facilities via Google Classroom to support our students, enthuse them and monitor progress.
 Teaching will consist of lectures, investigations, practical work, discussions, presentations, and individual study.
 We have consolidation lessons built into our curriculum timelines.
-At A-Level, candidates complete a minimum of 12 practical activities to demonstrate practical competence in five skills areas called 'CPAC'.
+The specification includes 16 core practical activities which form a thread linking theoretical knowledge and understanding to practical scenarios.
+In following this thread, students will build on practical skills learned at GCSE, becoming confident practical chemists, handling apparatus competently and safely.

+At the end of Year 13, students who demonstrate competency in all 11 skills assessed (CPAC skills) will be awarded a Practical Endorsement certificate on the day of their GCE exam results.
 We continue to build on scientific literacy, improve students' attitude to science by making the teaching relevant to their everyday life, provide opportunities for students to develop transferable skills through practical work, data analysis and oracy.
 We encourage students to engage with Chemistry related media including magazines, books and web content.